DvRkW0lF/DvRkW0lF/README.md

 # Plutus
 [Discord Bot] Plutus is a FREE multi-server bot, that offers all the necessary features for a new-coming Exchange Server.
 > [!NOTE]
-> Note that Plutus is still in BETA 0.9v Build.
-Many bugs may appear.
+> Expect Plutus to be not responsive many times due to issues related with our database.
+An update will be released in 2026 fixing this problem.
 - [Invite link](https://discord.com/oauth2/authorize?client_id=1332787114001043468&permissions=8&integration_type=0&scope=bot+applications.commands) ┃ [App Directory](https://discord.com/discovery/applications/1332787114001043468) ┃ [Repository](https://github.com/DvRkW0lF/Plutus-Discord-Bot)

 # Nexus Cloud Solutions Hosting